GWTReact/gwt-react-examples/README.md

 If you click on the example links above, you can see the Javascript projects the examples where ported from.

-***Please note: the project currently only works with a Snapshot build of GWT 2.8.
-Consider this project a preview.***

 ##Getting Started

 1. Download and install Gradle from [gradle.org](http://gradle.org/)